A Generative Model of Software Dependency Graphs to Better Understand Software Evolution: Related Work

 Maddison and Tarlow \cite{MaddisonStructured2014} proposed a generative model of source code.
 Our motivations are similar but the considered software artifacts are completely different (abstract syntax tree versus dependency graphs).

-Some authors have studied other \nf{structure} characteristics on different kinds of graphs: Harman \etal{} \cite{HarmanDependence2009} focus on dependency clusters to demonstrate the widespread existence of clusters in software source code.
+Some authors have studied other structure characteristics of different kinds of graphs: Harman \etal \cite{HarmanDependence2009} focus on dependency clusters to demonstrate the widespread existence of clusters in software source code.
 They show a common traits of software using a different approach.
 Mitchell and Mancoridis \cite{MitchellAutomatic2006} uses clustering techniques to infer aggregate view of a software system but they want to gain understanding for specific systems in order to improve debugging and refactoring but they do not focus on generalities about software.
-Furthermore, none of these studies propose generative model of any kind. \nf{Chaikalis and Chatzigeorgiou \cite{ChaikalisForecasting2015} proposed a model able to}
+Furthermore, none of these studies propose generative model of any kind.
+Chaikalis and Chatzigeorgiou \cite{ChaikalisForecasting2015} proposed a predictive model based on a graph-based perspective at the class level.
+While the graphs themselves are similar to the ones studied in our work, the goal is completely different.
+Chaikalis and Chatzigeorgiou's goal is to predict the growth and coupling of future versions while ours is to generate synthetic software graphs structured in a similar manner as real software graphs.

+Lin and Whitehead \cite{LinWhitehead2015} have worked on a similar problem statement: they study power laws on software change size and they propose a generative model for such distributions.
+They work a the AST tree granularity.
+However, they only focus on change sizes, where we focus on a different characteristic: the in-/out-degree distributions.